-“Do you think that vic was with the grow-op, or was there something else?”
+“Do you think that victim was with the grow-op, or was there something else?”
 Marcus asked from the front seat.

-Lu sat further down into her seat trying to mentally block out the discussion.
+Lu slunk further into her seat trying to mentally block out the discussion.
 Why couldn’t they just let it go?